 - olive oil spray

-- 1 tablespoon thyme seasoning
+- ½ tablespoon thyme seasoning

 - 1 package shiitake mushrooms sliced thin

-- 2 cups broccoli florets (bite size)
+- 2 cups broccoli florets cut bite size

 - 3 tablespoon pine nuts

-- 6 sprigs fresh thyme
+- 6 sprigs fresh thyme for garnish

 - 4 cups fresh basil leaves